Is 'Swidgers' a real word?

 ‘Would you like a potato?’ asks Salton Manning at William’s first dinner and that same question can be found in the James Whale seminal horror movie THE OLD DARK HOUSE (1932).
 Seems harmless enough, but spoken by the actor Ernest Theisger as Horace Femm it’s weirdly threatening.
 And Theisger’s performance had such an impact on Steve Nallon as a child that, as a small tribute to him and director James Whale, it has become Salton Manning’s opening salvo with William.

-The complete history of The Old Coach Inn is one of the secrets that William discovers in the second half of THE FUTURE WAS ALWAYS WAITING so not too much should be said.
+The complete history of The Old Coach Inn is one of the secrets that William discovers in the second half of THE TIME THAT NEVER WAS so not too much should be said.
 However, once you know its past, it isn’t such a surprise that the plays of Shakespeare were among those books that were already there.
 In The Old Coach Inn, Shakespeare is more a punishment than a pleasure, reflecting perhaps the experiences of many young readers encountering The Bard for the first time.

 In the late 1990s, the Steve recreated and performed Homer’s ODYSSEY as a one-man show and in the visit of William and his mentor Granny to The Royal Academy of Art there is an allusion to this mythological tale when William notices a painting of young Telemachus and his guide and the goddess Athena.
 Interestingly, Mentor is the name and identity Athena takes when in human form.
 And hence our word ‘Mentor’.
 Granny, as has been said, was inspired by all those northern women who helped raise Steve but it’s interesting to learn that a figure not too dissimilar to Granny is there in Homer in a story created around three thousand years ago.
 In fact you will find small echoes in Granny of the characters that Steve was drawn to in his early reading, notably Aunt Betsy (DAVID COPPERFIELD, Charles Dickens), Aunt Augusta (TRAVELS WITH MY AUNT, Graham Greene) and, of course, that childhood favourite, Mary Poppins, the magical nanny created by P. L. Travers.